tcnksm/ghr/README.md

 - [aktau/github-release](https://github.com/aktau/github-release) - `github-release` can also create and edit releases and upload artifacts.
 It has many options. `ghr` is a simple alternative.
 And `ghr` will parallelize upload artifacts.

-## Contribution
+## Contribute

 1. Fork ([https://github.com/tcnksm/ghr/fork](https://github.com/tcnksm/ghr/fork))
+2. Run `cp constants.go.example constants.go`
+3. Edit `constants.go` with your test repo and your Github acccount
-2. Create a feature branch
+4. Create a feature branch
-3. Commit your changes
+5. Commit your changes
-4. Rebase your local changes against the master branch
+6. Rebase your local changes against the master branch
-5. Run test suite with the `make test` command and confirm that it passes
+7. Run test suite with the `make test` command and confirm that it passes
-6. Run `gofmt -s`
+8. Run `gofmt -s`
-7. Create new Pull Request
+9. Create new Pull Request

 ## Author